Maximal real varieties from moduli constructions: Real motives, equivariant formality, and maximality

 To further illustrate the power of this motivic point of view, we provide some more applications.
 Firstly, we have the following complement to Theorem \ref{thm:HilbertPower}.

 \begin{thm}[Hilbert schemes of surfaces with Tate motives] Let $S$ be a smooth projective real surface.
-Assume that its integral Chow motive $\h(S)\in \CHM(\R)$ is a direct sum of Tate motives.
-Then the Hilbert scheme $S^{[n]}$ is maximal for any $n\geq 1$. \end{thm} \begin{proof} By Totaro \cite[Theorem 4.1]{TotaroHilbn}, $\h(S^{[n]})$ is also a direct sum of Tate motives.
-Since Tate motives are maximal, $S^{[n]}$ is maximal. \end{proof} \begin{rmk} The above theorem generalizes Corollary \ref{cor:RealRationalSurface}, since $\R$-rational real surfaces all have Tate motives.
+If its integral Chow motive $\h(S)\in \CHM(\R)$ is a direct sum of Tate motives, then the Hilbert scheme $S^{[n]}$ is maximal for any $n\geq 1$. \end{thm} \begin{proof} By Totaro \cite[Theorem 4.1]{TotaroHilbn}, $\h(S^{[n]})$ is also a direct sum of Tate motives.
+Since Tate motives are equivariantly formal, $S^{[n]}$ is maximal. \end{proof} \begin{rmk} The above theorem generalizes Corollary \ref{cor:RealRationalSurface}, since $\R$-rational real surfaces all have Tate motives.
 This can be seen from the minimal model theory for real surfaces, the classification of rational real surfaces, and the blow-up formula (see the proof of Lemma \ref{lemma:KMaxRationalSurface}). \end{rmk}

-Secondly, in the direction of \cite{Kharlamov-Rasdeaconu-HilbertSquare}, we provide some more examples of maximal varieties with non-maximal Hilbert square. \begin{thm}[Hilbert squares of cubic fourfolds] Let $X$ be a real smooth cubic fourfold.
-Assume that in Finashin-Kharlamov's classification \cite{FinashinKharlamov}, $X$ does not belong to the regular class corresponding to K3 surfaces with 10 spheres as real locus, then the Hilbert square $X^{[2]}$ is not maximal. \end{thm} \begin{proof} In \cite[Theorem 7.7]{Kharlamov-Rasdeaconu-HilbertSquare} it is shown that the Fano variety of lines $F(X)$ is not maximal.
-However, by \cite[Corollary 18]{BelmansFuRaedschelders}, $F(X)$ is motivated by $X^{[2]}$.
-Therefore, Corollary \ref{cor:MotivationMaximal} implies that $X^{[2]}$ cannot be maximal. \end{proof}
+Secondly, in the direction of \cite{Kharlamov-Rasdeaconu-HilbertSquare}, we show that cubic fourfolds provide more examples of maximal varieties with non-maximal Hilbert square.
+This contrasts to the case of cubic threefolds in Theorem \ref{thm:Cubic3folds}. \begin{thm}[Hilbert squares of cubic fourfolds] Let $X$ be a real smooth cubic fourfold.
+Assume that in Finashin-Kharlamov's classification \cite{FinashinKharlamov}, $X$ does not belong to the regular class corresponding to K3 surfaces with 10 spheres as real locus, then the Hilbert square $X^{[2]}$ is not maximal.
+In particular, the Hilbert square of a maximal smooth real cubic fourfold is not maximal. \end{thm} \begin{proof} In \cite[Theorem 7.7]{Kharlamov-Rasdeaconu-HilbertSquare} it is shown that for such a cubic fourfold $X$, the Fano variety of lines $F(X)$ is not maximal.
+However, by the motivic Galkin--Shinder relation established in \cite[Corollary 18]{BelmansFuRaedschelders}, $F(X)$ is motivated by $X^{[2]}$.
+Therefore, Corollary \ref{cor:MotivationMaximal} implies that $X^{[2]}$ cannot be maximal.
+Finally, note that a maximal cubic fourfold does not belong to the regular class corresponding to real K3 surfaces with 10 spheres as real locus. \end{proof}

 {Universit\'e de Strasbourg, Institut de recherche mathématique avancée (IRMA) $\&$ Institut d’études avancées de l'université de Strasbourg (USIAS), France}

 {\texttt{lie.fu@math.unistra.fr}}